Happy Spring! We here at Red Rock Canyon are blessed with the warm Mojave Desert sun to make spring a pleasant season for outdoor activities.

 The Visitor Center is open daily from 8AM until 4:30PM throughout the year.

 Weekends (Saturdays and Sundays) tend to be particularly busy, with peak visitation hours between 10AM to 2PM.
-Plan on arriving early to avoid the crowds, long lines, limited parking, and temporary closures.
+Plan on arriving early in the morning or late in the afternoon to avoid the crowds, long lines, limited parking, and temporary closures.

 Southern Nevada Conservancy and the Bureau of Land Management have put together a full calendar of educational events.
 These educational programs are led by Red Rock Canyon naturalists and are free to join (the entrance fee still applies for programs at the Visitor Center and along the Scenic Drive).